uprial/customcreatures/README.md

 * Synergies perfectly with [TakeAim](https://github.com/uprial/takeaim) and [NastyIllusioner](https://github.com/uprial/nastyillusioner) plugins
 * 5% of animals naturally spawn with up to 400% health increase.
 * 5% of hostile monsters spawn with an increased movement speed up to 100%.
-* Once killed, a player respawns with an apple in hand and a tiny jump and movement bonus for 30 seconds.
+* Once killed, a player respawns with an apple in hand and a small jump and movement bonus for a minute.
 * 4% of zombie-like mobs spawn with a tiny jump and movement bonus, fire resistance, in GOLDEN equipment(*1) with random protection and random thorns, a slightly-enchanted golden axe (*1).
 * 2% of zombie-like mobs spawn with a small jump and movement bonus, fire resistance, in IRON equipment(*1) with random protection and random durability, a well-enchanted sword (*1).
 * 1% of skeleton-like mobs spawn with 5 minutes glowing aura, a medium jump and movement bonus, fire resistance and regeneration, in DIAMOND equipment(*1) with maybe top protection and random durability and random support enhancements, a top-enchanted bow (*2).